 - Talented and Gifted Program (TAG) serves academically advanced and talented students with opportunities for internships and self-directed study

-- New in 2014-15 our AVID program or Advancement Via Individual Determination, is a college readiness program designed to help students in the middle prepare for and succeed in college or university - application process for freshmen and sophomores
+- Our AVID program or Advancement Via Individual Determination, is a college readiness program designed to help students in the middle prepare for and succeed in college or university - application process for freshmen and sophomores

 - Freshmen Success Class - every freshman not taking AVID or AP Human Georgraphy will take this 1 semester class designed to help provide study skills, organization skills and focus to support students to be able to do their best!